-Aaron Meade enters his second year with the Pitt State baseball program.
+Aaron Meade enters his second year with the Pittsburg State University baseball program.
+He begins his first season as the program’s Recruiting Coordinator and Dugout Coach, after assisting with pitchers in 2016.

-Meade comes to Pitt State after one season as an assistant coach at William Jewell College in Liberty, Mo., where he helped the Cardinals to 38 wins and the program’s first NCAA Regional berth in 2015.
+Meade came to Pitt State after one season as an assistant coach at William Jewell College in Liberty, Mo., where he helped the Cardinals to 38 wins and the program’s first NCAA Regional berth in 2015.

 Prior to his coaching stint at Jewell, Meade served one season as a volunteer assistant at his alma mater, Missouri State University, in 2014.
 He helped the Bears reach the semifinals of the Missouri Valley Conference Championship Tournament that year.